 \section{Mutual detectability}

 Mutual detectability is a game-theoretic approach aimed at enhancing the chance of communication between two SETI-capable civilisations.
 I shall assume in this discussion that life with the potential for communication is sufficiently common that detection strategies are amenable to probabilistic consideration.
-If it isn't then SETI itself is probably futile.
+If they aren't then SETI itself is probably futile.

 The basic idea underpinning mutual detectability is that the more SETI-capable civilisations know about each other's environment, the more likely they are to attempt communication.
 Mutual detectability considers the situation where both parties are able to recognize that both of them can access affirmative information on the potential habitability of the other's environment.
 This situation provides a Schelling point for targeted SETI and motivates the first and second laws of mutual detectability: